Stuttering Barred Frog (southern population)

 Populations of Stuttering Barred Frogs are fast disappearing.

 The species has not been spotted in Victoria since 1983 and may well be extinct here.
-This tiny 8mm frog lives near fast-flowing streams in wet forests along the east coast of Australia, from north-eastern Victoria to southern Queensland.
+This 80mm frog lives near fast-flowing streams in wet forests along the east coast of Australia, from north-eastern Victoria to southern Queensland.

 Yellow-grey in colour, it is also known as the Southern Barred Frog because of the narrow, dark stripes on its arms and legs.
 Stuttering Barred Frogs get their name from their stuttering 'op' call.
 They can often sound like a kookaburra in a hurry.

 Logging, animal grazing and land clearing on its water catchment habitat threaten the existence of Stuttering Frogs.

 Then there is Chytridiomycosis, a disease caused by the Amphibian Chytrid Fungus with no effective means of control.
 It’s a big cause of frog deaths worldwide.